-Some students, however, choose to go right back into the classroom, just as soon as they’ve finished their undergraduate studies.
-Moving on and becoming a graduate students is an impressive undertaking, and obtaining an advanced degree can be very helpful, if not necessary to succeed in certain fields.
-But paying for that graduate education can sometimes be difficult, which is where a GradPLUS loan can help.
+Becoming a graduate student is an impressive undertaking, and obtaining an advanced degree can be very helpful, if not necessary, to succeed in certain fields.
+But paying for that graduate education can sometimes be difficult, which is where a GradPLUS loan might help.

 Why Go to Graduate School?

 Love of learning

 Desire to do research